anshad/springboot-rabbitmq/README.md

 In this case, we use a topic exchange and the queue is bound with routing key ``foo.bar.#`` which means any message sent with a routing key beginning with ``foo.bar``. will be routed to the queue.

 # Send a Test Message

-Test messages are sent by a CommandLineRunner, which also waits for the latch in the receiver and closes the application context:

 ``src/main/java/com.myapp.springmq/Runner.java``